 While Mousavi leaves himself open to some criticism, particularly from those abroad, still, he wins some support as well.
 Roozbeh Mirebrahimi defends him, even finding his conservative view advantageous.
 He believes that Mousavi, a legitimate child of Khomeini’s revolution, sincerely brings about those promised ideals which had never been achieved and makes a commitment to reviving them as part of his agenda.
 However, while admitting that slogans evolve as the movement progresses, he leaves aside the necessity of the natural emergence of this particular slogan (Islamic Republic, not a single, etc.) and emphasizes the necessity of unity among the protesters for the sake of attaining their goal, a democratic government and the rule of law.
 I assume, by combining these two arguments, he is trying to convince us to ignore the phrase “Islamic Republic, not a single, etc.”

 The Green movement’s slogan, “Where is our vote” changed to “Mousavi, Mousavi retrieve our votes” when faced with resistance, and then to “Death to dictator” and “My dear martyr, I retrieve the blood you shed, I retrieve your vote” when they were confronted with bullets.
 Obviously it was the situation which changed the slogans and not the other way around.
 The changes of icons in our Facebook took place in the same fashion.
 Early days “Where is my vote” with green background was turned into bloody hands over a green background when the police turned to violence and murdered the people, then changed to a green sign reading “I confess” after the wave of forced confession aroused sympathy and compassion in us.
-However, the slogan of “Jomhuriye Eslami” being replaced with
+However, the slogan of “Jomhuriye Eslami” being replaced with “Jomhuriye Irani” did not resulted from any evolutionary change of events, but is the outcome of an historical process and political maturity.
+It is not only the change of situation which calls for chanting such a daring slogans, but an awareness of a fundamental question which should have come much sooner.

 The rise of the Islamic Republic was so rapid and unexpected that none of us found it suitable to question the fundamental principals or the justification for the institutes established by its founders.
 Even the referendum took place without people knowing what they were really voting for or why.
 As I recall, it just gave the people the chance to confirm the Islamic Republic even before the constitution of Islamic Republic was composed.
 The result was thirty years of chaos, murder, imprisonment, imposition and backwardness.
 (To be fair, it also meant lots of pretty highways, and universities on every corner, though many of them do not have enough faculty and staff.)
 One might also, sadly and embarrassingly, add the ignorance and political immaturity of our generation as one of the major contributors.
 So the Islamic Republic’s founder, Khomeini, was left unchallenged as to what he meant by Islamic Republic and its governance, or the legitimacy of Islamic rules for a country with such a secular history.